KittyMac/flynn/docs/ACTOR.md

 **Beware of closures and actors**
 *Many APIs execute closures as callbacks; if those are executed on a different thread, then two threads are accessing the innards of an actor at the same time (which would be bad).
 Closure callbacks should immediately call behaviors, keeping everything thread safe*

 These may seem like a lot!
-Flynnlint will ensure you comply with these best practices at compile time.
+The FlynnPlugin will ensure you comply with these best practices at compile time.
 So if you forget to label an Actor variable as private, it will flag that as an error.

-## Flynnlint Enforces Actor Best Practices
+## FlynnPlugin Enforces Actor Best Practices

-Flynnlint ensures that your actor code adheres to the best practices.
+FlynnPlugin ensures that your actor code adheres to the best practices.
 For actors specifically, that means ensuring that:

 **All actor variables are private**
 *Covered above*